 0 output buffer failures, 0 output buffers swapped out

-You can see that the interface is physically UP and line protocol is UP but there is no actual forwarding going on.
-This is due to Spanning-Tree protocol actually blocking the interface in order to prevent broadcast looping around indefinitly as explained above.
-Note that the status of FastEthernet0/2 is "BLK" meaning blocking and the port role is "Altn" meaning alternative.
-We are going to learn how Spanning-Tree protocol works in great details in the next course in our CCNA learning path called Spanning-Tree Fundamentals.
+You can see that the interface is physically UP and the line protocol is UP, but there is no actual forwarding going on.
+This is due to the Spanning-Tree protocol actually blocking the interface in order to prevent broadcast looping around indefinitely as explained above.
+Note that the status of FastEthernet0/2 is "BLK," meaning blocking, and the port role is "Altn," meaning alternative.
+We are going to learn how the Spanning-Tree protocol works in great detail in the next course in our CCNA learning path called Spanning-Tree Fundamentals.

 SW3#show spanning-tree